 A portable generator is great if you only want to provide power to a few items and for remote locations that prohibit a bigger backup system.

 A standby generator is ideal if you’re looking to power a greater portion of your home or if you’re away from home for long periods of time.
 It is permanently installed outside your home and must be in an open area away from windows and doors.

 Because all generators produce carbon monoxide, you want to make sure that CO doesn’t seep into your home.

 Installing a Standby Generator

 A licensed electrician and gas fitter must be involved in the installation process.
-A standby generator automatically kicks in and provides power directly to your home’s electrical system through a transfer switch – like the power that comes in from the grid.
-It also turns off automatically when power to your home is restored.
+A standby generator automatically kicks in and provides power directly to your home’s electrical system through a transfer switch.
+This replaces the power that would typically come in from the grid.
+Once power is restored it automatically switches off.